 3. Break the ice

+Good interview video production is about making your client feel relaxed.
 When you sit down, make a joke to acknowledge the absurdity of what is an uncomfortable situation.
 You are in it together, and you appreciate it’s odd and off-putting ‘Are these lights bright enough for you, or should we get a few more in?’.
 Or something about the make-up, or all the cameras, or everyone looking at you.

 4. Explain what you want from the process

 How long will the finished film be?
 Will they be the only person in it?
 Who will watch it and where?
 For example, it’s not going on TV!
 It’s on the company website and prospective clients will see this.
 And keep it brief!
 People think they might need to talk for minutes or even hours on every point.
 I tell people that there is no way we will use more than between 10-30 seconds on any one topic or sub-topic.
-It’s not like a conversation, or a presentation.
+It’s not like a conversation or a presentation.
 If you think are running out of steam on a point, just end it!
 Don’t let it peter out, it doesn’t have to dovetail in with another point, keep it on one point, I can edit them together.
 I want answers short, and I want definite endings to points.
-So if you feel you only have a short answer – then you are the prefect candidate!
+So if you feel you only have a short answer – then you are the perfect candidate!
 Give me your short answer and we will move on, content.

 5. ‘You cannot fail!’